gsinghlak12/worldbank/README.md

 ## Objective

-Our focus of this project is to show what life is like for women across the world by visualising data from The World Bank.
-Where we have had data for both men and women for certain indicators, we have chosen to display both as a point of reference.
+Since there were over 1,300 indicators available in the database from The World Bank, the focus of our project was data that pertains to the lives of women around the world.
+Where we had data for both men and women for certain indicators, we have chosen to display both as a point of reference.

 Being able to select different countries to see what the regional differences are as well as using graphs to graphically show these.
-We want to at least include 3 core features:
- - Log In Feature
- - Search Functionality
- - History Functionality

 ## Our Team

 **Kasia - Project Manager**<br />
 <br />
-**Adnan - Architect & Dev Ops**<br />
+**Adnan - Dev Ops**<br />
 <br />
-**Gurpartap - Architect & Dev Ops**<br />
+**Gurpartap - Software Architect**<br />
 <br />
 **Sang - QA Tester**<br />

 ## Database

-Our Database is based on the World Bank Data from the World Development Indicators which contain over a thousand annual indicators of economic development from hundreds of countries around the world, we will be using a subset of these for the purpose of this website.
+Our Database is based on the World Development Indicators data from The World Bank, which contain over a thousand annual indicators of economic development from hundreds of countries around the world.
+We will be using a subset of these for the purpose of this website.
 The database source can be found [here!](https://www.kaggle.com/kaggle/world-development-indicators)

 ## User Manual

 <br />
-Welcome to "The world for women", the website that allows you to compare many different indicators across many different countries for your inquisitive needs!
+Welcome to "The World For Women", a website that allows you to compare many different indicators across many different countries for your inquisitive needs!
 <br />
 This user manual is here to help you navigate around the website letting you make the most of our website, enjoy your stay!
 <br /><br />